ezekielarenas/SP25_CS151_fastfood/README.md

 - Ezekiel Arenas
     - Implemented the Employee and Inventory classes.
     - Added functionalities for employees to serve customers, restock inventory, and manage their working hours.

 - Arya More
     - Implemented the MenuItem, Burger, Fry, and Milkshake classes.

+- Andrew Young
+    - Implemented Order class and Reportable interface.
+    - Begun implementation of the completion of customer orders and removal of their order items from inventory.